Proto-cuneiform: State of decipherment

 To decipher an unknown, fully functional writing system, scholars usually need some knowledge of the underlying spoken language, some bilingual texts, and a large corpus.
 Proto-cuneiform was not accessible in any of these ways, but decipherment was possible because it was not a full writing system, but a specialized notation for economic administration.
 Its texts were stereotyped and concrete, such as lists of items.

 Already in 1928 with the first publication of texts, a numerical sign list had been developed, based on similarity to the signs of Fara, the earliest cuneiform texts which were the immediate successors of Proto-cuneiform.
 The sexagesimal numerals and area numbers were also essentially the same.
 The mathematical system of proto-cuneiform and Proto-Elamite was largely deciphered over a few decades beginning in the 1970s.
 Some details remain obscure, and several generally agreed-upon details remain contested.
 For example, the (ŠE system E) is thought to be a capacity measure, but this has been challenged because it is only found in the Uruk IV layers, not the later Uruk III, and it lacks the markers of a capacity measure.

-As an example of the current partial state of decipherment, a small tablet found at Uruk (The Kushim referenced may be an individual or title):
+As an example of the current partial state of decipherment, a small tablet found at Uruk (The Kushim referenced may be an individual or title or office):